Water Damage

 When is water damage not covered by insurance?

 Your homeowner’s insurance typically doesn’t cover water damage that results from a lack of maintenance or negligence.
 If you’ve been ignoring that leaky pipe under your sink and it causes damage, your insurance is unlikely to cover the costs.
+These include:

 • Flood Damage: One of the most significant exclusions in your homeowner’s insurance is flood damage.
-Whether it’s from a river overflowing its banks or a heavy downpour that saturates the ground and seeps into your basement, flood damage is not covered.
+Whether from a river overflowing its banks or a heavy downpour that saturates the ground and seeps into your basement, flood damage is not covered.
 For this, you’ll need a separate flood insurance policy.

 • Unresolved Maintenance Issues: Remember that leaky pipe you’ve been meaning to fix?
 If it causes water damage, your insurance won’t cover it.